 - a.
-Professional services or services requiring special or technical skill, training The individual or company must be chosen based accountability, reliability, responsibility, skill, education and training, judgment, integrity and moral worth.
-Professional and technical services shall include but not be limited to the following: services of an appraiser; services of an attorney; services of a physician; technical services of an engineer or architect or planner engaged to prepare plans, maps, reports and estimates; securing insurance coverage and/or services of an insurance broker; services of a certified public accountant; investment management services; printing services involving extensive writing, editing or artwork; management of municipally owned property; and computer software or programming services for customized programs or services involved in substantial modification customizing of prepackaged software.
-In determining whether a service shall fit into this category, the Town Board shall take into consideration the following guidelines: - (1) Whether the services are subject to state licensing or testing requirements; - (2) Whether substantial formal education or training is a necessary prerequisite to the performance of the services; and - (3) Whether the services require a personal relationship between the individual and municipal officials.
+Professional services or services requiring special or technical skills, training or company expertise - The individual must or be chosen based on accountability, reliability, responsibility, skill, education and training, judgment, integrity and moral worth.
+Professional and technical services shall include but not be limited to the following: services of an appraiser; services of an attorney; services of a physician; technical services of an engineer or architect or planner engaged to prepare plans, maps, reports and estimates; securing insurance coverage and/or services of an insurance broker; services of a certified public accountant; investment management services; printing services involving extensive writing, editing or artwork; management of municipally owned property; and computer software or programming services for customized programs or services involved in substantial modification and customizing of prepackaged software.
+In determining whether a service shall fit into this category, the Town Board shall take into consideration the following guidelines: - (1) Whether the services are subject to state licensing or testing requirements; - (2) Whether substantial formal education or training is a necessary prerequisite to the performance of the services; and - (3) Whether the services require a personal relationship between the individual and municipal officials. - b.
+Emergency purchases as defined in Section 103(4) of the General Municipal Law